afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup5/Setup5_en.md

   - Solder the battery connector to the small solder pads on the back of the T-QT dekvit board.
   - `Battery(+)` is the positive pole of the battery.
   - `Battery(-)` is the negative pole of the battery.
   - Attach `Battery(+)` and `Battery(-)` properly. **Take care not to swap those terminals**.
+There are two small solder pads on the back of the T-QT for them.
+  - `EXT_GND` is used as `ALL_SW_COM`.
   - Battery charge port:
-    - Cut the USB cable near the Micro-USB/USB-C end, but leave enough length to reach the GX16 plug.
+    - Cut the USB cable near the USB-C end, but leave enough length to reach the GX16 plug.
     - Make sure matching GX16 pins in both male and female connectors are soldered to the same wire (same color).
     - Red and black wires are mandatory.
 Others are optional.
 - In an externally powered setup:
-  - Solder the external connector to Dupond wires with a female header in one end.
+  - Solder the external connector to Dupond wires matching the pin header of `EXT_5V` and `EXT_GND`.
   - Leave `Battery(+)` and `Battery(-)` unwired (obviously).
   - `EXT_5V` is the positive terminal of the external power source.
 Any DC source from +5V to +7V is suitable.
   - `EXT_GND` is the negative (or ground) terminal of the external power source.
-- Rotary encoder #1 is mandatory.
+- Rotary encoder #1 is mandatory as well as the *Start* button.

 ## Firmware upload

 **You should calibrate your battery first**.
 See the [Battery calibration procedure](../../../../src/Firmware/BatteryTools/BatteryCalibration/README.md).

-1. Plug the USB cable to the Devkit board and upload the [sketch](../../../../src/Firmware/Setup4/Setup4.ino) with Arduino IDE.
+1. Plug the USB cable to the DevKit board and upload the [sketch](../../../../src/Firmware/Setup4/Setup4.ino) with Arduino IDE.
 2. Open the serial monitor (Arduino IDE).
 3. Reset.
 4. Check there are no error messages.